circuitnet/CircuitNet/README.md

 - 2022/3/22

   LEF/DEF is updated to include tech information (sanitized).
 Each tarfile contains 500 DEF and can be decompress separately.
+We also provide example DEF files.

   Congestion features and graph features generated from ISPD2015 benchmark are available in the ISPD2015 dir in [Google Drive](https://drive.google.com/drive/u/1/folders/1GjW-1LBx1563bg3pHQGvhcEyK2A9sYUB) and [Baidu Netdisk](https://pan.baidu.com/disk/main#/index?category=all&path=%2Fapps%2Fbypy%2FCircuitNet).